Table of contents

 Shopify Lite is Shopify’s cheapest plan at $9 per month.
 However, with this plan, you can’t actually create an online store.
 The plan lets you sell via an existing website or Facebook page via a buy button or with a Facebook plugin.

-When you sign up for Shopify Lite, you can upload your catalog to Shopify and then integrate it with your third-party platform.
+When you sign up for Shopify Lite, you can upload your catalog to a Shopify website and then integrate it with your third-party platform.
 All Shopify customers will receive a free mobile card reader when they sign up to process in-person transactions.
 Note that Shopify charges a 2.7% fee for every in-person credit card transaction.

 The Basic Shopify plan costs $29 per month and provides all the basics you need to start an online business.
 Perks include the ability to upload an unlimited amount of products, add up to two staff accounts, and use Shopify Shipping.